khaman1/elasticsearch-wrapper-python/README.md

-I'm using this wrapper as well.
+I am using this wrapper as well.
 All functions are tested successfully.
 You should figure out how to use it.
-To amplify the strength of elasticsearch, a multithreading should be used, as well as using cache to reduce workload
+To amplify the strength of elasticsearch, a multithreading should be used, as well as using cache to reduce workload.
+Hope this elasticsearch would be helpful for your project.